China to begin construction of manned space station in 2019

 "After completing experimental stage spaceflight missions, we will enter the development and construction phase.
 According to our plans we will carry out the assembly and construction of China's manned space station between 2019 and 2022."

-President Xi Jinping has prioritised advancing China's space program to strengthen national security.
-The Central Military Commission, chaired by Xi, sent a letter congratulating staff of the Tianzhou-1 mission for "realising our unremitting space dream", according to the official Xinhua news agency.
+President Xi Jinping has prioritized advancing China's space program to strengthen national security.
+The Central Military Commission, chaired by Xi, sent a letter congratulating staff of the Tianzhou-1 mission for "realizing our unremitting space dream", according to the official Xinhua news agency.

 The U.S. Defense Department has highlighted China's increasing space capabilities, saying it was pursuing activities aimed at preventing other nations from using space-based assets in a crisis.